Old Addenbrooke’s Hospital (main building), fully converted in 1996. Very good access, despite being a listed building.

 Assistance dogs welcome.

-Two first aiders in the building, and more in neighbouring departments.
+Seven first aiders in the buildings, and more in neighbouring departments.

-Evacuation chairs fitted.
-Report to Reception if you will need help evacuating in an emergency.
+Report to Reception by calling 39700 if you will need help evacuating in an emergency.

 Number of floors

 Six floors in total, including ground floor.

 Addenbrooke’s Building: two large lifts to all floors.
 All stairs have handrails, although those on the central staircases are rather awkward.